 This page is set aside to give us an opportunity to keep our visitor abreast of what is going on with Maxima Vision Films and our film school.
 At the same time we encourage our visitor to write us anything they feel may be of interest in film and television to our community.
 Many of these articles are written by our own CEO who is serious about keeping our whole community up to date with any breaking news and events we may be involved with.
 In the event you write to us a story we find the community may want to know about we will post here on this page.
-These stories may be of any kind pertaining to the film and television industry, from casting calls our community may want to know about, to event in the area, to a new story idea you come up with you think might make for a good film or television production.
+These stories may be of any kind pertaining to the film and television industry, from casting calls our community may want to know about, to events in the area, to a new story ideas you come up with you think might make for a good film or television production.

 Slaughter/Brown Productions has contracted Maxima Vision Films, and our Senior Staff Script Writer/Script Doctor, Dr. Randall Maxwell to adapt their novel by the same name to a screenplay.